 This summary includes management actions pertinent to red snapper, grouper, and tilefish for the commercial sector, including changes to commercial permit requirements.
-A complete history of management for the Reef Fish Fishery Management Plan (Reef Fish FMP) is available on the Council's website3.
+A complete history of management for the Fishery Management Plan for the Reef Fish Resources of the Gulf of Mexico (Reef Fish FMP) is available on the Council's website.
 A summary of the history of Amendment 36 and its sub-amendments is provided in Appendix A.